eds000n/cm_tools/README.md

 Then, you can run: `./transcript file1.mp3 file.mp3`

 be patient, it takes some time.
-The script will generate a set of transcripts, one json per mp3 input.
+The script will generate a set of transcripts, one txt per mp3 input.
 This will generate some costs, for a couple of files of 20M I got charged 0.15 USD.
 Be careful, always set a limit [here](https://platform.openai.com/account/billing/limits)

 ## Process JSON